 1) YouTube Videos & DVDs

 I’m a massive fan of following work-out videos on YouTube as they are so accessible and make changing your workout week to week super easy (not to mention zero travel time/expense to your living room!).
-I have a private playlist of workouts that I love and some of my favourite fitness trainers are Tone It Up, Fitness Blender, Blogilates and Lucy Wyndham-Read.
+I have a private playlist of workouts that I love and my favourite fitness trainers are Tone It Up and Fitness Blender.
 From a DVD point of view I again love the Tone It Up girls as well as Nell McAndrew (for an awesome cardio workout!) and Tracy Anderson’s Mat Workout (her ab moves are brilliant!).

 Regarding fitness equipment I recommend the following to create a mini home-gym (I got all of mine from Argos!):

 - Workout Mat – I prefer the thin ones

 - Dumbbells – I use 3kg for the workouts that I follow

 - iPhone or iPad (I have a hudl2 which I use to play my videos on!)